 Here’s an example.

-These prompts can help you to brainstorm new content ideas, explore different perspectives, and generate new angles for your content.
+These prompts can help you brainstorm new content ideas or generate transition words for your article.

 To use writing prompts with ChatGPT, you can start by providing a general topic or theme for your content.